Cantera/cantera-website/pages/compiling/configure-build.rst

 * In Windows there aren't any proper default locations for many of the packages that Cantera depends on, so you will need to specify these paths explicitly.

-* Remember to put double quotes around any paths with spaces in them, e.g.
+* Remember to put double quotes around any paths with spaces in them, such as ``"C:\Program Files"``.
-  ``"C:\Program Files"``.

 * By default, SCons attempts to use the same architecture as the copy of Python